mycaule/dom-assessment/README.md

 7 | w   w   w   w   |
   -------------------
 ```
-If you consider,
+If you consider (i,j) coordinates as in Excel spreadsheets:
- - i values in rows
+ - i values in rows,
- - j values in columns (as in Excel spreadsheets)
+ - j values in columns.

 the possible values for black pieces are:
 Def_b = { (i, j) in [0;7] x [0;7]
             with i and j having opposite parities}

-The sigma function reverse the black and white position in a symmetric manner
+The sigma function reverses the black and white position in a symmetric manner
-such that that the f function maps (i, j) to :
+such that the f function maps (i, j) to :
  sigma: (i, j) => (7-i, 7-j)

 ```